statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 ---
-title: 'Query Scopes'
+title: 'Query Scopes & Filters'
 template: page
 updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
 updated_at: 1569347415
 id: 290e9a74-7c6b-4fd0-a90a-23f7ac38d0c5
-intro: Query Scopes allow you to narrow down query results using custom conditions.
+intro: Query scopes and filters allow you to narrow down query results using custom conditions.
 ---
 You may create scopes that can be used in various places, such as inside the collection tag or inside control panel listings.

-## Creating a Scope
+## Scopes

 Any scope classes located within `app/Scopes` will be automatically registered.